Wage Calculator

 Held at 7:30pm AEST 12 May 2026 (including signed-but-unsettled contracts)Current NG rules apply — losses offset any income.Capital gains follow the companion 2027 CGT reform.
 The property is grandfathered for NG only.

-Purchased between 13 May 2026 and 30 June 2027Full NG allowed only during this window.
+Purchased after 7:30pm AEST 12 May 2026, up to 30 June 2027Full NG allowed only during this window.
 From 1 July 2027, losses can only offset residential property income.Excess residential property losses carry forward to future years.

 Purchased on or after 1 July 2027 (established residential property)No NG against salary or other income.
 Losses only offset residential property income, with carry-forward.New-build exception preserved — qualifying new dwellings keep full NG access.